-Philomena (PG-13 for profanity).
+Philomena (PG-13 for profanity, mature themes and sexual references).
 Dame Judi Dench portrays the title character in this drama as a woman who, with the help of a reporter (Steve Coogan), embarks on a search for her son (Harrison D’Anmpney) whom she’d been forced to surrender for adoption a half-century earlier.
 With Mare Winningham, Sophie Kennedy Clark, and Barbara Jefford.

 Pompeii (PG-13 for intense violence, disaster scenes and brief sexuality).
 Romance drama, set in 79 A.D. against the backdrop of the eruption of Mount Vesuvius, revolving around the efforts of a slave-turned-gladiator (Kit Harrington) to rescue his soul mate (Emily Browning) before she is forced by her wealthy father (Jared Harris) into an arranged marriage to a crooked politician (Kiefer Sutherland).
 With Rebecca Eady, Carrie-Anne Moss, Sasha Roiz and Adewale Akinnuoye-Agbaje.